When and When Not to Use Facebook for Your Business

 and the list goes on and on.

-After the recent tornado outbreaks a small community in Alabama used Facebook to post personal items found after the storm.
-This is a good use of Facebook.
+After the recent tornado outbreaks, a small community in Alabama used Facebook to post personal items found after the storm, which is an important use of Facebook.

 a.
 Where you are going